Wazzabeee/copy-spotter/README.md

 - Please make sure that all text files are closed before running the program.
 - In order to get the best results please provide text files of the same languages.
 - Pdf files that are made from scanned images won't be processed correctly.
-- If a specific file is not processed correctly feel free to [contact me](mailto:<clement.delteil@utbm.fr>) so that I can address the issue.
+- If a specific file is not processed correctly feel free to [contact me](mailto:<clement45.delteil45@gmail.com>) so that I can address the issue.

 **TODO**
 ---
-- Add tests
+- Add more tests
-- Add CI
 - Add info in console for timing (tqdm)
-- Docker Image
+- Add CSS to HTML Template
 - Fix Slate3k by installing custom fork